CopernicaMarketingSoftware/Documentation/Mailerq/4.2/sending-bounces.md

 The "notify" variable specifies what sort of events trigger the Delivery Status Notification.
 Possible values are "NEVER", "SUCCESS", "FAILURE" and "DELAY".
 If you set it to "FAILURE", you will only receive bounces on failure.
-It is also allowed to set this to a comma seperated list of values.
+It is also allowed to set this to a comma separated list of values.
 If you set the "notify" property to "SUCCESS,FAILURE", a bounce message will be sent on successful delivery as well as on failure.